-This retro London Bridge flea market seems to be pretty well organized, so it’s a perfect option if you’d like not to go rummaging through piles and piles of junk.
+This retro London Bridge famous flea market in London seems to be pretty well organized, so it’s a perfect option if you’d like not to go rummaging through piles and piles of junk.
 Most of it is vintage, but there are also a few young designers making some cool stuff.

 Plus, much of it is in the shadow of the Shard, which lets you shop along with pretty epic views.